pi-hole/pi-hole/README.md

 3. `http://pi.hole/` (when using Pi-hole as your DNS server)

 ## The Faster-Than-Light Engine
-The [FTL Engine](https://github.com/pi-hole/FTL) is a lightweight purpose-built daemon used to provide statistics needed for the Web Interface, and its API can be easily intergrated into your own projects.
+The [FTL Engine](https://github.com/pi-hole/FTL) is a lightweight, purpose-built daemon used to provide statistics needed for the Web Interface, and its API can be easily integrated into your own projects.
 As the name implies, FTL does this all *very quickly*!

-Some of the statistics you can intergrate include:
+Some of the statistics you can integrate include:
 * Total number of domains being blocked
 * Total number of DNS queries today
 * Total number of ads blocked today